RoboticAgents/project2/README.md

 - **Team Size:** 2–3 students per PLC station
 - **Team Formation:** Teams are assigned by the instructor (posted on Discord)
 - **Individual Accountability:** Each team member must demonstrate hands-on operation of the PLC at least once and understanding of all parts
-- **Rotation Requirement:** During lab sessions, team members should rotate who is actively programming/testing
+- **Rotation Requirement:** During PLC sessions, team members should rotate who is actively programming/testing
 - **Collaboration:** All team members must contribute to design, programming, testing, and documentation
 - **Evaluation:** Individual technical interviews and peer evaluations ensure everyone understands the system